Reviews of Books by Betsy Schwarzentraub

 Rev. Melvin Amerson, Resource Specialist, Texas Methodist Foundation;

-Celebrating the Offering, Stewardship for African-American Churches: A New Paradigm, and Fruit for Celebrating the Offering
+author of Celebrating the Offering, Stewardship for African-American Churches: A New Paradigm, and Fruit for Celebrating the Offering

 Growing Generous Souls contains a wealth of wisdom and practical reflections.
 Betsy Schwarzentraub sets forth an abundance of spiritual and strategic insights for nurturing grateful givers.
 I recommend it to anyone serving in stewardship space in the geography of the Kingdom.